Frequently Asked Questions (FAQs)

 - What are the Proposed Modules and Course Descriptions?

 Managing the ELDP

 - What is the anticipated size of each cohort group?

 - Are all applicants accepted into the ELDP?

 - What is the timeline for implementing the first cohort and the schedule for subsequent cohorts?

 The Executive Leadership Development Program (ELDP) was developed in response to the insular areas’ growing concerns for continuity in management and technical expertise as senior leaders retire or leave government service.

-The Insular governments recognize the need to identify and develop staff to ensure that turnover of key individuals does not adversely impact government operations.
-However, the insular governments lack the funding and resources to establish an inter-government initiative.
-The U.S. Department of the Interior’s Office of Insular Affairs (DOI/ OIA) has turned to its partner, the Graduate School, to assist with developing and managing the Executive Leadership Development Program (ELDP) through the Pacific and Virgin Islands Training Initiative.
+The insular governments recognize the need to identify and develop staff to ensure that turnover of key individuals does not adversely impact government operations.
+However, the insular governments lack the funding and resources to establish an inter-governmental initiative.
+The U.S. Department of the Interior’s Office of Insular Affairs (DOI-OIA) has turned to its partner, the Graduate School USA, to continue managing the Executive Leadership Development Program (ELDP) through the Pacific and Virgin Islands Training Initiative (PITI-VITI).

 All of the US-affiliated insular areas are invited to participate in the ELDP, including the flag territories (American Samoa; Guam; U.S. Virgin Islands; Commonwealth of Northern Marianas Islands) and freely associated states (Republic of the Marshall Islands, Republic of Palau, Federated States of Micronesia).
 The ELDP is open to all government agencies and government enterprise organizations.

 The insular areas play a key role for the continued success of the ELDP.
 The governments can tailor many aspects of the participant developmental process to their unique needs.
 For example, governments may identify projects that are important to the government that can also serve as a developmental assignment for participants.
 Government mentors will provide insular-specific career guidance and advice.
 Participants may be required to bring government data, policies, and other public information to use in training sessions.